MouseLand/facemap/docs/inputs.rst

 Processing multiple movies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Please note:
+   - simultaneous videos: user can load videos of different dimensions but must have the number of frames for each video
+   - sequential videos: user can load videos with varying number of frames but the dimensions of the frames/videos must match

 If you load multiple videos, the GUI will ask *"are you processing multiple videos taken simultaneously?"*.
 If you say yes, then the script will look if across movies the **FIRST FOUR** letters of the filename vary.
 If the first four letters of two movies are the same, then the GUI assumed that they were acquired *sequentially* not *simultaneously*.